exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 essentially inserting and replacing fields in the configuration that aren't specified or contain different values in helm-base.

 So in less-technical terms, helm-base becomes "the rest of the world's best-pratice default yaml config" of Jenkins, and overlays can be thought of as "our deviation(s) from it".
-Since it is a yaml to yaml operation, I can keep stacking overlays on top of one another, like if I wanted to build a `helm-base > test > live` inheritence relationship, `helm-base > in-house-base > *multiple-in-house-jenkins-instances`, etc.
+Since it is a yaml to yaml operation, you can keep stacking overlays on top of one another, like if I wanted to build a `helm-base > test > live` inheritence relationship, `helm-base > in-house-base > *multiple-in-house-jenkins-instances`, etc.

 ### A basic example